rust-lang/rust/src/doc/trpl/primitive-types.md

 [generics]: generics.html

-You can find more documentation for `slices`s [in the standard library documentation][slice].
+You can find more documentation for slices [in the standard library documentation][slice].

 [slice]: ../std/primitive.slice.html